- 4 minutes to read

 Systems

-In the Web Client, for end-users in Roles where the Access Systems permission is allowed; The end-user is granted the right to view information about Systems.
+In the Web Client, end-users in Roles with the Access Systems permission can view information about Systems.
 A Nodinite Administrator can manage the following permissions:

 Managing Systems